NecronicalPug/A3-Server-Modlist-Tools/README.md

 You need to login into the Steam account you want to use for steamcmd at least once before using any scripts, that account must own Arma 3 in order to download workshop mods.

 ## Usage
+Set the variables at the top of the Python script.
 Run the Python script through a terminal of your choosing with `python core.py` or `python3 core.py` and use the menu options.